Dynamical quantum phase transitions following a noisy quench: Supplementary material

 { The solution of Eq. (\ref{SSE}) yields the transition probabilities $p_k$ given a single realization of the OU noise function $\eta(t)$.
 To obtain the {\em mean} transition probabilities $-$ useful for uncovering features not easily seen from a single quench with a single noise realization$-$ one forms the ensemble averages $\langle p_k\rangle$ over the full noise distribution $\{\eta\}$.
 In the following we outline the procedure how to go about this task.

 For transparency and ease of notation,} we begin by considering a general time-dependent Hamiltonian,

 where $H_{0}(t)$ is noise-free while $H_{1}(t)$ is ``noisy" with $\eta(t)$ a real function for a given realization of the noise.
 This expression for $H(t)$, of the same structure as in Eq. (\ref{SSE}), well captures linear corrections from a weak stochastic variation.
-As noted in Ref. \cite{Kiely2021}, the resulting formalism can readily be adapted to apply also beyond the linear regime.
+As noted in Ref. \cite{Kiely2021sm}, the resulting formalism can readily be adapted to apply also beyond the linear regime.

 { As in Sec.
 B} we consider colored Gaussian noise $\eta(t)$ with mean $\langle \eta(t)\rangle=0$.
-The prototype form, { OU} noise \cite{CoxMiller1965} employed in the { main text}, is a { stationary} stochastic process with { (auto)correlation} function defined in (\ref{OU}).
+The prototype form, { OU} noise \cite{CoxMIller1965sm} employed in the { Letter} \cite{Jafari2022bsm}, is a { stationary} stochastic process with { (auto)correlation} function defined in (\ref{OU}).

-{ With this setup} we now derive a noise master equation for the averaged density matrix $\rho(t)$ of $H(t)$ \cite{luczka1991quantum,Kiely2021}.
+{ With this setup} we now derive a noise master equation for the averaged density matrix $\rho(t)$ of $H(t)$ \cite{luczka1991quantumsm,Kiely2021sm}.
 One starts by writing down the von Neumann equation

 where {

 is the density matrix for a specific realization of the noise function $\eta(t)$.
 As follows from Eq. (\ref{Neumann}), the time-evolution from the noise-free initial condition $\rho_{\eta}(t_i)$ at time $t_i$ is carried through by $U_{\eta}(t,t_i) = {\cal T}\exp(-i\int_{t_i}^tH(t^{\prime})\, dt^{\prime})$, with ${\cal T}$ the time-ordering operator.} Introducing $\rho(t) = \langle \rho_\eta(t) \rangle$ as the ensemble average over many noise realizations (all with a common noise-free initial condition), the averaged von Neumann equation (\ref{Neumann}) takes the form